-Bacterial meningitis should be treated as an emergency, as life-threatening complications can develop in a matter of hours.
-When left untreated it can cause brain damage and septicaemia, and 1 in 10 cases is fatal.
-Viral meningitis, on the other hand, is not a serious condition, and often goes undiagnosed due to the mildness of the symptoms.
+Bacterial meningitis is very serious & should be treated as an emergency, as life-threatening complications can develop in a matter of hours.
+When bacterial meningitis is left untreated, it can cause brain damage & septicaemia, & 1 in 10 cases it is fatal.
+Viral meningitis, on the other hand, is not a serious condition, & often goes undiagnosed due to the mildness of the symptoms.

 Key symptoms to look out for are:

-- high fever with unusually cold hands and feet
+- High fever with unusually cold hands & feet

-- blotchy red rash that does not disappear under pressure – roll a glass over the skin to check
+- Blotchy red rash that does not disappear under pressure

 Bacterial meningitis is caused by different kinds of bacteria, which can spread the same way as an ordinary cold or flu, such as through inhaling the droplets in the coughs & sneezes of someone who has the infection.
 Meningitis develops from an infection that begins elsewhere in the body, such as the throat, sinuses, or ears.
 It then moves into the brain as it progresses, causing the inflammation characteristic of the disease.